vvidic/gb/README.md

 # gb
 Go HTTP server benchmarking tool

-By default gb starts 20 gorutines, each opening a single connection to the target server and sends requests in a loop for 15 seconds.
+By default gb starts 20 goroutines, each opening a single connection to the target server and sends requests in a loop for 15 seconds.
-After the test is finished results from all gorutines are merged and reported.
+After the test is finished results from all goroutines are merged and reported.

 Example usage: